N-600K, Application for Citizenship and Issuance of Certificate Under Section 322

 Where to File

 If you are applying from outside the U.S., are applying for a fee waiver, or are a member or veteran of any branch of the U.S. military filing on your own behalf, you cannot currently file your Form N-600K online.
-Please see section 2 below for how to file your form by mail.
+Please see the section below for instructions on how to file your form by mail.

 - Pay your filing fee;